 ABOUT US

 The period before 1916 saw an amazing transformation in independent transportation and technological advancements.
-This period is not emphasized enough in other museums or illustrated adequately in school history courses.
-The world’s history and culture were profoundly impacted by the early development of the horseless carriage and the pioneers who made it happen.
+Sadly, the automotive Brass Era is hardly emphasized in other museums or illustrated adequately in school history courses.
+Yet the world’s history and culture were profoundly affected by the early development of the horseless carriage and the pioneers who made it happen.

-Locating the Museum of the Horseless Carriage at the Gilmore Car Museum creates the perfect partnership.
-Alignment of mission between our entities, central location in the United States, and the fact that the Gilmore is the largest auto museum in North America makes it the perfect place.
-The Museum of the Horseless Carriage will join the CCCA Museum, the Pierce Arrow Museum, the H.H.
-Franklin Collection, the Model A Museum, the Cadillac-LaSalle Club Museum, The Lincoln Motor Car Museum, and other future museums like the muscle car museum on the large 90 manicured acres of beautiful barns and buildings.
-There are also almost three miles of private roads for driving the antique cars and hosting shows and events.
+Locating the Museum of the Horseless Carriage at Gilmore Car Museum creates a perfect partnership.
+The MHC represents a new resource for Gilmore’s more than 130,000 annual visitors to explore.
+At the same time, the MHC benefits from Gilmore’s expertise, its central location in the United States, and its growing audience.
+Most important, both organizations share a passion for automotive history and a unique opportunity to be in the company of those whose missions are similar: At Gilmore, the MHC shares the same campus as the Classic Car Club of America Museum, the Pierce-Arrow Museum, the H.H.
+Franklin Collection, the Model A Museum, the Cadillac-LaSalle Club Museum, The Lincoln Motor Car Museum, and future museums to be built on Gilmore’s 90 manicured acres of beautiful barns and buildings.
+There also are almost three miles of private roads for driving antique cars and hosting shows and events.
+With its temporary location in the Gilmore Steam Barn laying a foundation for continued success, the future of this partnership is bright indeed!

 -